Background pattern

 Consult your doctor or pharmacist before starting to take SPECTRACEF

-• If you are receiving anticoagulant therapy
+• if you are receiving anticoagulant therapy

-• If you have a history of gastrointestinal disease, particularly colitis
+• if you have a history of gastrointestinal disease, particularly colitis

 Consult your doctor if you experience any of the following effects during treatment:

-• The direct Coombs test
+• The direct Coombs test.

 And false negatives in:

-Other medications and SPECTRACEF
+Other medicines and SPECTRACEF

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medicine.

-The concomitant administration of SPECTRACEF with probenecid increases the amount of cefditoren in the blood
+The concomitant administration of SPECTRACEF with probenecid increases the amount of cefditoren in the blood.

-Pregnancy and breastfeeding
+Pregnancy and lactation

-Driving and operating machinery
+Driving and using machines

 SPECTRACEF 200 mg film-coated tablets contain sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free"
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is, essentially "sodium-free".

 3. How to take SPECTRACEF 200 mg film-coated tablets

-Swallow the whole tablets with a sufficient amount of liquid (a glass of water) during meals.
+Swallow the tablets whole, with a sufficient amount of liquid (a glass of water) during meals.

 Adults and adolescents (over 12 years)

-• Acute pharyngoamigdalitis: 1 tablet (200 mg of cefditoren) every 12 hours for 10 days.
+• Acute pharyngitis: 1 tablet (200 mg of cefditoren) every 12 hours for 10 days.

 • Acute maxillary sinusitis: 1 tablet (200 mg of cefditoren) every 12 hours for 10 days.